money-on-chain/OMoC-Decentralized-Oracle/README.md

 **Governance**: Control changes and upgrades over the contracts

+# Smart-Contract Code structure

+All the contracts are upgradeables so when they are deployed there are two instances one has the implementation code and one the storage.
+We must have the storage well organized so different upgrades can reuse the same storage without clashes.
+During upgrade the implementation code can be changed, but the storage doesn't change (the variables keep the same slots).
+So it is better to have the storage separated from the implementation even in the source code.

+To do that we have all the storage in one base contract that is inherited by the implementation.
+All the reusable code is in libraries and doesn't use any storage (libraries are stateless).

 ## Operation

 Foundation will setup and deploy contracts and will provide theirs addresses for anyone willing to participate.
 When minimal participants join the contracts will be "started".